-If the tire pressure light doesn’t go off after refilling the tires or the light needs to be reset, you can try a few different methods.
-With most cars, driving over 50 mph for ten minutes often does the trick.
+If the tire pressure light doesn’t go off after refilling the tires, or the light needs to be reset, you can try a few different methods.
+With most cars, driving over 50 mph for ten minutes is enough to reset the tire pressure light.
 By the next time you turn on the vehicle, the light should be off.

 With some other models, you need to follow these steps.

 - Turn the key ON.
 Do not start the vehicle.